 Did you know that there are over 3.1 million dogs in shelters throughout the U.S?
 This number is sadly growing, not decreasing.
 It's now estimated that a total of 5,500 dogs are euthanized everyday due to lack of resources and folks who choose to shop instead of adopt.
-Though these statistics may seem glum, but we have the power to do something about this!
+Though these statistics may seem glum, we have the power to do something about this!
 And at PetHub, with our mission to keep every family's pets safe, happy, and home for life, we are taking the first steps!

-Why pay an exorbitant amount of our hard-earned money on puppymills when we have dogs in need near us, that are affordable and just waiting for their forever homes.
+Why pay an exorbitant amount of your hard-earned money on puppy mills when there are dogs in need near you, that are affordable and just waiting for their forever homes.
 YOU have the power to make a difference by adopting shelter pets!

-We reached out to some of our PetHub client shelters and asked about some of their more long term residence who are still looking for loving homes and they came back with some SU-PAW adorable doggos- listed below.
+We reached out to some of our PetHub clients shelters and asked about some of their more long term residents who are still looking for loving homes and they came back with some suPAW adorable doggos listed below.
 Could you be the person to change their world?

 Click their names to be directed to even more info about these adorable ladies and gents!